leesavage09/notinstagram/README.md

 notinstagram uses SCSS and makes use of [BEM conventions](http://getbem.com/) to create reusable styled compentets

-[style.scss](https://github.com/leesavage09/notinstagram/blob/master/app/frontend/scss/style.scss) is the entry point and shows all SCSS partials used
+[style.scss](https://github.com/leesavage09/notinstagram/blob/master/app/frontend/scss/style.scss) is the entry point and includes SCSS partials

 notinstagram makes use of flexbox for layout

 ## Features and design chalanges

-The following are some of the more intresting designe chalanges and the solutions used to create not instagram...
+The following are some of the more intresting designe chalanges and the solutions used in the creation of not instagram...

 ### Authentication bcrypt